 We talk a lot about “equity,” but what do we really mean?
 How does it relate to our everyday lives?
 This workshop explores these questions while also creating a space for us to think about what commitments we can make around continuing to learn more while putting what we have learned into action.

 Understanding what makes your group “tick” is crucial to group productivity and success.
 In this session, you will gain a solid understanding of Group Development theories and how they relate to your organization and team.
 Participants will be able to engage in discussions around effective team development and team building with one another.
 Participants will have the opportunity to share in fun, dynamic and developmental team builders and ideas for building their organization’s community.
 After attending this session, participants will walk away feeling confident and energized to build their team and motivate others in their organization.

 Package 2: Vision and Values, Goal Setting, Prioritization

-Vision and Values
+Vision and Values (Purple)

 Why are you involved in your club or organization?
 What motivates you?
 What is your group’s vision for the year?

 Often we don’t carve out time to ask ourselves these questions.
 This workshop will help you to develop and articulate your vision and values and learn how to engage your membership in this conversation.
 By having a clear vision, goals and values for your groups, your membership will feel more engaged and connected to the bigger picture of your organization.
 It is important to not only articulate your vision and values but also make sure that this is connected to your events, publicity, constitution and daily activities.

 Participants will learn about setting realistic goals using the SMART goals framework.
 Participants will discuss the importance of goal setting to individual and group success and have the opportunity to set and discuss goals in these respective areas.
 We will also discuss goal accountability, prioritizing and communicating progress in organizations.